 Finally, the judgment provides useful confirmation that it is unnecessary to first register a foreign arbitral award before steps under the BVI Insolvency Act, 2003 can be taken in relation to it.
 The Court held that "All the Act required is that there be an undisputed debt.
 The arbitration award itself is sufficient evidence of that."

-If you have any questions or if you require any assistance on this topic, please contact David Harby, Partner and Head of BVI Dispute Resolution.
+If you have any questions or if you require any assistance on this topic, please contact a member of our Dispute Resolution team.